CambridgeNuclear/SCONE/docs/User Manual.rst

 * mgXsClerk, calculates multi-group cross sections via a collision estimator of reaction rates and analog tallies of fission spectrum and scattering events ingoing and outgoing energies and multiplicity

   - energyMap (*optional*, default = 1 group): definition of the energy group structure to be used
-  - spaceMap (*optional*, default = whole geometry): definitnion of a spatial tally map
+  - spaceMap (*optional*, default = whole geometry): definition of a spatial tally map
   - PN (*optional*, default = 0): 1 for true; 0 for false; flag that indicates whether to calculate scattering matrices only up to P1 (``PN 0``) or P7 (``PN 1``)

 Example: ::